5 Terrific Hikes Around Asheville

 5. Family Friendly: Mouse Creek Falls via Big Creek Trail

-If you are visiting Asheville with the family, load the kids, grandparents, cousins, aunts and uncles into a vehicle and head to Big Creek.
+If you are visiting Asheville with the family, load the kids, grandparents, cousins, aunts, and uncles into a vehicle and head to Big Creek.
 Big Creek is located in the Great Smoky Mountain National Park about 55 miles from Asheville.
-The Great Smoky Mountain National Park is the most visited park of the National Parks and does not have an entrance fee.
+Great Smoky Mountains National Park is the most visited national park in the country and does not have an entrance fee.

 Big Creek is a perfect place to bring the family for the day to enjoy nature.
 The area has not only hiking trails, multiple swimming holes, and salamanders a plenty but also a picnic area complete with 10 tables and grills.
 There are also restrooms with flushable toilets.

 Big Creek was a lumber mill and settlement in the late 1800s to early 1900s before the National Park was formed.
 The Big Creek Trail itself is effectively a rails-to-trails trail.
 The trail was originally a narrow gauge railroad used to pull logs from the forest to the mill.
 The parking lot contains bits and pieces of the foundation where the mill once stood.
-If you trapse off-trail in Big Creek, you will find remains of the mill, settlements, rails, and tools.
-Just remember that everything needs to remain where it currently lies.
+If you traipse off-trail in Big Creek, you will find remains of the mill, settlements, rails, and tools.
+Just remember that you should leave everything as you found it.
 It is a crime to disturb these remnants located in the National Park.

 If you find Midnight Hole to be too crowded after viewing the falls, continue hiking another 1/4 mile.
 Cross over the first of two carriage bridges.
 You will find another excellent swimming hole to the left of the bridge.
 This is a perfect place for a picnic.